Back to school with NRCS

-Just in time for the new school year, our Nation’s private lands conservation agency is releasing new online education resources.
-USDA’s Natural Resources Conservation Service (NRCS) is unveiling its revamped Teachers and Students webpage, home to a wealth of scholastic resources for youngsters and teachers.
-These tools help students learn about soil, water, air, plants and animals and how they help us sustain a healthy earth.
+Just in time for the new school year, NRCS unveiled its new Teachers and Students webpage, home to age-appropriate scholastic resources.
+These tools are designed to help students learn about soil, water, air, plants and animals and what we can all do to protect those resources.